15 of the best family-friendly festivals and events in Gloucestershire

 Hosted by Blur's Alex James on his Cotswolds farm, families can expect an impressive line-up of music, alfresco feasting, top chefs, cooking demonstrations and even a vintage fairground at Big Feastival over August bank holiday weekend.

-With the likes of Nelly Furtado and Faithless appearing on the main stage this year, there's plenty for little festival-goers to enjoy, too, from wild workshops, crafting and play, to a farmyard circus, meet-and-greets with some of their favourite characters and the chance to interact with animals from Adam Henson's Cotswold Farm Park.
+With the likes of Basement Jaxx, The Streets and Bastille appearing on the main stage this year, there's plenty for little festival-goers to enjoy, too, from wild play, games and stories, to performances from their favourite TV stars and the chance to interact with animals from Adam Henson's Cotswold Farm Park.

 Tewkesbury Medieval Festival in Tewkesbury